Pasture Mixes and Forage Grasses

 ORCHARDGRASS

 A cool season, tall, perennial bunchgrass.
-For best results it should be mixed with other grasses and legumes.
-It is sometimes used for hay purpose, but is preferred for pastures when seeded in a mixture because of its early and late growth in the season.
-It seems to adapt itself to most types of soil, but does better in heavy rich soil.
-Although not as winter hardy as bromegrass, it will stand more heat, drought and low fertility, and will make more summer growth.
+For best results, it should be mixed with other grasses and legumes.
+It is sometimes used for hay purposes but is preferred for pastures when seeded in a mixture because of its early and late growth in the season.
+It seems to adapt itself to most types of soil but does better in heavy rich soil.
+Although not as winter hardy as bromegrass, it will stand more heat, drought, and low fertility, and will make more summer growth.

 TIMOTHY